sudo-project/sudo/docs/UPGRADE.md

 Notes on upgrading from an older release
 ========================================

+ * Upgrading from a version prior to 1.9.10:

+   Sudo now interprets a command line argument in sudoers that begins with a '^' character as a regular expression.
+To start a command argument with a literal '^' character, it must be escaped with a backslash ('\').
+This may result in a syntax error after upgrading for existing sudoers rules where the command line arguments begin with a '^'.

+   A user may now only run "sudo -U otheruser -l" if they have a "sudo ALL" privilege where the RunAs user contains either "root" or "otheruser".
+Previously, having "sudo ALL" was sufficient, regardless of the RunAs user.

  * Upgrading from a version prior to 1.9.9:

    Sudo now runs commands with the core limit resource limit set